-In 1954, Dale moved with his family to El Segundo, California, where three things set the course for his adult life: first, he learned how to surf; second, with no experience playing live except for as a trumpeter with the Quincy High School orchestra, he began gigging at local country and rockabilly bars; third, a friend suggested he adopt the stage name “Dick Dale” because it “sounded cool for a country musician,” unaware that a singer-saxophonist whose actual name was Dick Dale was a popular feature act on The Lawrence Welk Show.
-The identical names never became an issue, legally or otherwise.
+In 1954, Dale moved with his family to El Segundo, California, where three things set the course for his adult life: first, he learned how to surf; second, with no experience playing live except for as a trumpeter with the Quincy High School orchestra, he began gigging at local country and rockabilly bars; third, a friend suggested he adopt the stage name “Dick Dale” because it “sounded cool for a country musician.”
+The two teens were unaware that a singer-saxophonist whose actual name was Dick Dale was a regular act on The Lawrence Welk Show, but the identical names never became an issue, legally or otherwise.

-Dale’s debut also featured “Misirlou Twist,” his arrangement of a traditional Greek folk number that became his signature song, starting from when he played it on The Ed Sullivan Show in 1963 and in the film A Swingin’ Affair that same year, and continuing through the 1990s and 2000s after it appeared in the soundtrack for the 1994 film Pulp Fiction.
+Dale’s debut also featured “Misirlou Twist,” his arrangement of a traditional Greek folk number that became his signature song, starting from when he played it on The Ed Sullivan Show in 1963 and in the film A Swingin’ Affair that same year.
+The song’s popularity resurged through the 1990s and 2000s after it was in the soundtrack for the 1994 film Pulp Fiction.
 Dale and his odes to all things surf were prominent in two other films, 1963’s Beach Party, in which he played “Secret Surfin’ Spot,” and 1964’s follow-up, Muscle Beach Party, in which he played “My First Love,” “Runnin’ Wild” and “Muscle Beach.”
 He released ten instrumental-surf albums between 1962 and 1969.

-In the early ‘60s, frustrated that his Fender amps were failing under the intense pressure of his playing, Dale worked closely with Leo Fender to develop sturdier ones, which resulted in the invention of Fender’s Dual Showman, the world’s first big-stage rig, as detailed in a March 2022 article in Guitar Player magazine.
+In the early ‘60s, frustrated that his Fender amps were failing under the intense pressure of his playing, Dale worked closely with Leo Fender to develop much sturdier ones.
+The result was the invention of Fender’s Dual Showman, the world’s first big-stage rig, as detailed in a March 2022 article in Guitar Player magazine.

-After staying out of the music business from 1979 to 1985 following a swimming injury that almost caused him a leg, Dale returned in 1986 with a boisterous album, The Tiger’s Loose, and in 1987 he released a single of the instrumental-surf classic “Pipeline” – a major landmark for the genre in 1962 when the original version by the Chantays hit #4 in the Billboard Hot 100 – and performed it in the film Back to the Beach with blues-rock guitar superstar Stevie Ray Vaughan, winning Dale a Grammy nomination for Best Rock Instrumental Performance.
+After staying out of the music business from 1979 to 1985 following a swimming injury that almost caused him a leg, Dale returned in 1986 with a boisterous album, The Tiger’s Loose.
+In 1987, he cut a single of the instrumental-surf classic “Pipeline” – a major landmark for the genre in 1962 when the original version by the Chantays hit #4 in the Billboard Hot 100 – and performed it in the film Back to the Beach with blues-rock guitar superstar Stevie Ray Vaughan, winning the pair a Grammy nomination for Best Rock Instrumental Performance.

-On March 16, 2019, Dick Dale died at age 81.
-Always more drawn to playing live than recording, he had shows scheduled through November of that year.
+On March 16, 2019, Dale died at age 81.
+Always more drawn to playing live than recording, he had scheduled shows through November of that year.